pyOpenSci/pyopensci.github.io/_posts/2022-10-19-what-makes-a-python-package-healthy.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Well, one should look beyond the number of open issues.
 A lot of them get closed very fast, many prs are merged on a short timescale too.
 So if you go into a well established repo and see larger numbers, those may still be just the leftover corner cases of decades of usage.</p>&mdash; Brigitta Sipőcz (@AstroBrigi) <a href="https://twitter.com/AstroBrigi/status/1577786476523589633?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Greg, interestingly suggested one might be able to model expected future lifetime of a package based upon current (and past?)
+GitHub activity.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Would you accept &quot;expected future lifetime of package&quot; (where &quot;lifetime&quot; means &quot;period of active maintenance&quot;) as a measure of health?
+That feels like something a model could plausibly be trained to predict...</p>&mdash; Greg Wilson (@gvwilson) <a href="https://twitter.com/gvwilson/status/1577780995293601792?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Uh oh!
 But are commits enough, Kurt asks?
 Is there such a thing as a perfect project?

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Could a project with no recent commits be healthy?
 What if it needed no commits?</p>&mdash; Kurt Schwehr, PhD (@kurtschwehr) <a href="https://twitter.com/kurtschwehr/status/1578022419926683650?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>